 Community volunteers at yesterday's event expressed deep concern that things were being done without holding hearings or notifying the community.
 "Transparency" was the watchword for the day.
 We were invited to view a map showing "no development", "all development", and various percentages of each.
 A questionnaire was being filled out by visitors.
 Questions were asked about residency in Ward 5 and best means to notify interested individuals--email, website, community list serve, leaflets at door, community bulletin board, phone, other.
 People were asked if they knew that "a NEW plan has been proposed in 2011/2012 to develop...", and whether they cared about what kind of development happens.

 Twenty-six acres of open space offers many, and many kinds of, development opportunities.
 Visitors were asked to rate the following as 1, 2, or 3, from most to least important (desirable): cafes/restaurants, community/recreation center, grocery store, housing (senior or varied income), offices, preservation of underground caverns, public park space with playing fields, retail.
 Finally they were asked what they DO and DO NOT want there, and how knowledgeable they were about the history of the site, and the new 2011/2012 development plan for McMillan.

 I want to go back again and take a good look at the site and surrounding area before stating my own ideas.
-However, it was pointed out that from 1910, until the fence was built when WWII raised the fear of sabotage, it had been a popular public park.
+However, it was pointed out that from 1910, until the fence was built in 1941 when WWII raised the fear of sabotage, it had been a popular public park.
+It was apparently the only racially integrated park area in DC then.
 Unfortunately, we still have to think about sabotage.
 However, a quick glance suggests that the fence could be relocated immediately closer to the reservoir itself, leaving an open grassy area for public use THIS summer.
 Picnics on the grass overlooking the lake, a lovely thought.

 This large "green" and/or "development" site demands close attention by all our politically active citizens and groups.